akka/akka/akka-docs/src/main/paradox/stream/stream-customize.md

 @@@ div { .group-java }

-You can extend the `akka.stream.stage.GraphStageWithLogging` or `akka.strea.stage.TimerGraphStageWithLogging` classes instead of the usual `GraphStage` to enable you to easily obtain a `LoggingAdapter` inside your stage as long as the `Materializer` you're using is able to provide you with a logger.
+You can extend the `akka.stream.stage.GraphStageWithLogging` or `akka.strea.stage.TimerGraphStageWithLogging` classes instead of the usual `GraphStage` to enable you to obtain a `LoggingAdapter` inside your stage as long as the `Materializer` you're using is able to provide you with a logger.

 @@@